aridjayarecipes/cutesrecipes.web.app/content/post/2291-how-to-make-perfect-roasted-sweet-potato-pumpkin-puree-for-infants-toddlers.md

 1. Take 1 tbn oil for roasting

 An easy-to-follow recipe for how to roast pumpkin and make homemade pumpkin purée!
 Perfect for pies, soups, pastas, and more!
-I&#39;m so excited to share an updated version of my roasted pumpkin puree recipe!
-I&#39;ve even added a video Regular pumpkins have a significantly higher moisture content and are less sweet in flavor.
+I'm so excited to share an updated version of my roasted pumpkin puree recipe!
+I've even added a video Regular pumpkins have a significantly higher moisture content and are less sweet in flavor.

 <!--inarticleads2-->